zultron/rt_bench/README.md

   - The host's CPU must be listed in the `check_cpu` function
   - Some CPUs do better isolated in pairs, such as when sharing L2 cache or hyperthreading
+  - The `remove` command removes CPU isolation
-- Disable the i915 Intel HD Graphics driver
+- Disable the i915 Intel HD Graphics driver and XWindows
   - This GPU is known to cause RT jitter during high 3D load
+  - This also disables XWindows
+  - The `remove` command reenables the i915 driver and XWindows
+- Other things
+  - Install utility packages
+  - Enable legacy cgroups for `cgroup-tools`